-I lived in Illinois for 13 years and only visited Chicago once.
+I lived in Illinois for 13 years and only visited Chicago… once. 😅

-The boat is open, so you get a 360-degree view of the buildings as you slowly float your way through the canals, and it’s easy to get pictures without anything obstructing you.
-We went on the last tour of the day, so the sun was setting and it was cooling off (we went in June), so it was very pleasant and enjoyable.
-The guide was very knowledgeable about the city of Chicago and gave a lot of information about the various buildings that line the canal.
-We learned about the Merchandise Mart– known as the Mart- which is so large that it had its own zip code until 2008.
-When it opened in 1930, it was the largest building in the entire world; however, it’s been easily surpassed by today’s buildings.
+The boat is wide open, so you get a lovely 360-degree view of the city as you slowly float your way through the canals.
+We went in June, on the last tour of the day, so the sun was setting and it was cooling off, making it was very pleasant and enjoyable.
+The guide was extremely knowledgeable about the city of Chicago and gave loads of information about the various buildings lining the canal.
+We learned about the Merchandise Mart– known locally as “The Mart” – which is so large that it had its own zip code until 2008.
+When it opened in 1930, it was the largest building in the entire world.

-And with that, I say, DA BEARSSSSSS.
+And with that, I say, DA BEARSSSS! 🐻🧡💙